Sajeeb-Shrestha/Sales-Analysis-Using-SQL-Power-BI/README.md

-# Data Analyst Project - Sales Management
- SQL-based data analysis project with Power BI visualizations for interactive insights and reporting.

-**Sales Data Analysis and Visualization Project**
+Sales Data Analysis and Visualization Project **Purpose**
-This project involves analyzing a company's sales data using SQL for data retrieval and Power BI for creating interactive visualizations.
-The dataset includes tables such as DIM_Customer, FACT_Internet Sales, DIM_Product, and SalesBudget.
-SQL queries were used for data cleaning, aggregation, and extraction of key metrics related to sales performance based on product, customer, and year.
-Power BI was used to visualize and present insights, helping stakeholders make informed, data-driven decisions.
+The goal of this project was to analyze a company's sales data using **SQL for data retrieval and transformation** and **Power BI for interactive visualizations**.
+The project provides key insights into **sales performance, customer segmentation, and budget comparisons**, enabling data-driven decision-making.

-**Key Features**
-Data extraction and cleaning using SQL
-Sales analysis based on product, customer, and year Visualizations in Power BI for interactive dashboards Metrics such as total sales, budget comparisons, and customer segmentation

-**Technologies Used**
-SQL (for data manipulation and querying)
-Power BI (for data visualization)

-**Files**
+**Features**
-SQL_Scripts/: Contains SQL code for data cleaning, transformation, and analysis. sales_data_cleaning.sql: Script for cleaning and preparing the sales data. sales_analysis.sql: Queries to retrieve sales data based on product, customer, and year.
+**Data Extraction & Cleaning**: Used SQL to clean and structure sales data.
+**Sales Analysis**: Analyzed sales trends based on product, customer, and year.
-PowerBI_Reports/: Contains Power BI files for visualizations. sales_dashboard.pbix: Power BI project file with interactive dashboards showcasing sales metrics, product performance, and budget comparisons.
+**Interactive Dashboards**: Created Power BI visualizations for easy interpretation.
+**Key Metrics**: Total sales, budget comparisons, and customer segmentation insights.

+**Tools & Technologies Used**
+**SQL** – For data manipulation, querying, and aggregation.
+**Power BI** – For creating interactive dashboards and reports.